 DVT is considered a medical emergency.
 It's important to get treated quickly.
 If there's time before your appointment, here's some information to help you get ready.

 What you can do

 - Your symptoms, including any that seem unrelated to deep vein thrombosis, and when they began

 - Important personal information, including notes about travel, hospital stays, any illness, surgery or trauma in the past three months, and any personal or family history of blood-clotting disorders

 - All medications, vitamins or other supplements you take, including doses

-- Questions to ask your doctor
+- Questions to ask your health care provider

-Take a family member or friend along, if possible, to help you remember the information you're given.
+If possible, take a family member or friend with you to help you remember the information you're given.

 - What's the most likely cause of my symptoms?